tisfeng/Easydict/docs/README_EN.md

 If a signature error occurs during compilation, please use your own developer account on the `Signing & Capabilities` page of the target.
 If you are not an Apple developer yet, just go to https://developer.apple.com/ and register for free.

+Build environment: Xcode 14.0.x macOS Monterey 12.5.
+To avoid unnecessary problems, it is best to use the latest Xcode and macOS version https://github.com/tisfeng/Easydict/issues/79

 #### Signature Problem ⚠️

 Easydict is open source software and is inherently secure, but due to Apple's strict checking mechanism, you may encounter warning blocks when opening it.